symlex/symlex/README.md

 make all database
 ```

+To verify everything is working, run `make test`.

 *Note: You can also use this approach to execute other CLI commands later.
 Make should be pre-installed in
 typical Unix development environments - otherwise you might have to get it first e.g. by installing Xcode
 incl.
-Command Line Tools on OS X or by adding the `build-base` or `build-essential` package on Linux.*
+Command Line Tools on OS X or by adding the `build-base` or `build-essential` package on Linux.
+The `Makefile` contains a list of all targets.*

 After successful installation, open the site at http://localhost:8081/ and log in as `admin@example.com` using the
 password `passwd`.